SSWConsulting/SSW.Rules.Content/rules/event-storming/rule.md

 From here everyone starts to write out all the events they think are necessary on the sticky notes and put the sticky notes on the *real* or *virtual* wall.

-Check out the [Do you know how to run an Event Storming workshop?](/event-storming-workshop) for detailed steps and more information on how to prepare and run an Event Storming workshop.
+Check out [how to run an Event Storming workshop](/event-storming-workshop) for detailed steps and more information on how to prepare and run an Event Storming workshop.

 ### Key concepts in Event Storming